 Store-bought biscotti are often terribly dry, lacking in flavor, bland, and unappetizing.
-But there's no reason why biscotti have to be like that.
+But there's no reason all biscotti have to be like that.
 This recipe is one that I hope will change your mind.

 The pineapple flavor of these biscotti is delicate and aromatic.
 The recipe is not that hard to make either; the dough comes together easily enough, and while they have to be removed, sliced, turned over, and put back in the oven several times, there's plenty of flex time when they are out of the oven.
 And once done, they keep splendidly—if you don't eat them all immediately!

 This recipe is entirely my own, although I based it on my recipe for lemon and rose biscotti.

 For the pineapple jam: